Jbleezy/BO1-Reimagined/README.md

 * Ascension: Pack-a-Punch door is now a 1,500 point buyable door
 * Call of the Dead: director spawns 2 random powerdowns on death
 * Shangri-La: Pack-a-Punch stairs are open from the start of the match
-* Shangri-La: geyser in the start room is open from the start of the match
-* Shangri-La: minecart disabled
 * Moon: start at Receiving Bay zone
 * Moon: PES and hacker disabled
 * Moon: No Man's Land disabled